k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: use-after-free in precheck() when object destroyed but returns 0
 - Fix: use-after-free in unpunish() when ball over open air
 - Fix: use-after-free in dosit() when egg laid over open air
+- Fix: global-buffer-overflow in scatter() when object goes off-map